TalariaSoftware/ncmanager-help/board/officers.md

-the minimum officers essential for conducting business are the presiding officer, usually called president or chairperson, and the secretary.[^ronressential]
+the minimum officers essential for conducting business are the presiding officer,
+(usually called president or chairperson), and the secretary.[^ronressential]